 2.4.3 Adjustment Statement Dispute Resolution.
 If Sellers' Representative timely notifies Buyer in accordance with Section 2.4.2 of an objection to the Preliminary Adjustment Statement or the Preliminary Post-Closing Adjustment, and if Buyer and Sellers' Representative are unable to resolve any disputed items or amounts through good faith negotiations within thirty (30) days after Sellers' Representative's delivery of the written notice of objection, then either party may elect to have the parties engage and submit any such remaining disputed items or amounts to, and the same will be finally resolved in accordance with the provisions of this Agreement by, Deloitte LLP, or if this firm is unable or unwilling to act, another nationally recognized, independent, public accounting firm mutually agreed upon by Sellers' Representative and Buyer in writing (which does not have any material relationship with Buyer, the Seller or Sellers' Representative) (the "Independent Accountants").
 Buyer and Sellers' Representative will have the opportunity to present in writing their positions on the disputed matters to the Independent Accountants in accordance with the requirements of this Section 2.4.
-The Independent Accountants will determine and report in writing to Buyer and Sellers' Representative as to the resolution (and the basis for such resolution) of all disputed matters submitted to the Independent Accountants (including its determination of the Final Adjustment Statement, Final Post-Closing Adjustment and the Preliminary Post-Closing Adjustment within twenty (20) days after the submission or a longer period as the Independent Accountants may reasonably require.
+The Independent Accountants will determine and report in writing to Buyer and Sellers' Representative as to the resolution (and the basis for such resolution) of all disputed matters submitted to the Independent Accountants (including its determination of the Final Adjustment Statement, Final Post-Closing Adjustment and the components thereof, in each case to the extent in dispute) and the effect of its determinations on the Preliminary Adjustment Statement and the Preliminary Post-Closing Adjustment within twenty (20) days after the submission or a longer period as the Independent Accountants may reasonably require.
 The determinations by the Independent Accountants will be final, binding and conclusive as to Buyer, the Seller Parties, Sellers' Representative and their respective Affiliates upon which a judgment may be rendered by a court having proper jurisdiction over the party against which the determination is to be enforced.
 With respect to each disputed item, the Independent Accountants will adopt a position that is either equal to Buyer's proposed position, equal to Sellers' Representative's proposed position, or between the positions proposed by Buyer and Sellers' Representative.
 The fees and disbursements of the Independent Accountants will be borne by the party (i.e., Sellers' Representative (on behalf of the Seller Parties), on the one hand, and Buyer, on the other hand) that assigned an aggregate amount to items in dispute that was, on a net basis, furthest in amount from the amount finally determined by the Independent Accountants.
 The Independent Accountants shall include the apportionment of its fees and disbursements in its report to Buyer and Sellers' Representative.